 - Give constructive feedback.
 Feedback that comes across as criticism naturally makes people defensive, which is not conducive to progress.
 When delivering feedback, managers need to make sure it’s objective, that it’s constructive, that it only includes facts and observations, and be mindful of how the recipient might react.
 Take a look at our examples and guidance on how to provide constructive feedback here.

 - Give positive feedback.
 Not everyone can accept a compliment, but it’s important to give positive feedback when it’s deserved, both individually and collectively.
+Need some inspiration on how to deliver this feedback?
+Take a look at these feedback models and examples.

 - Receive feedback.
 It’s just as important to receive feedback as it is to give, so make sure managers are actively seeking feedback too.